frontend-from-0/group040924-files/Lesson13/notes.md

 ## Execution Context
 When you run JavaScript code, the engine creates an Execution Context.
 This is the environment in which your code is executed.
 There are two types of Execution Contexts:
-- Global Execution Context (GEC): Created for code that's not inside any function3.
+- Global Execution Context (GEC): Created for code that's not inside any function.
-- Function Execution Context (FEC): Created each time a function is called3.
+- Function Execution Context (FEC): Created each time a function is called.

 ## Execution Process
 The execution of JavaScript code happens in two main phases: